microsoft/ArchProbe/README.md

 If the `-v` flag is given, ArchProbe prints extra human-readable logs to `stdout` which is also a good source of information.

 Experiment data gathered from Google Pixel 4 can be found [here](examples/adreno640/Google_Pixel_4).

+## Tweaking ArchProbe

+ArchProbe allows you to adjsut the sensitivity of the probing algorithms in each aspect.
+In the config file (by default the generated `ArchProbe.json`), each aspect has a `Threshold` for the algorithm to decide whether the difference in timing is significant enough to be identified as a numerical jump; `Compensate` helps the algorithm to smooth out step-like outputs, for example in cache hierarchy probing.
+In some of the aspects (like `RegCount`) ArchProbe also allows you to choose the parameter space, namely `XxxMin`, `XxxMax` and `XxxStep`.
+But in most of the cases, you can rely on the default ranges ArchProbe derived from the device.

+Although ArchProbe has algorithms to conclude semantical data like bandwidth and computational throughput from execution timing, these algorithms are susceptible to noisy outputs especially under thermal throttling.
+So it's too recommended to plot the timing data in `.csv` files to have a better understanding of the architecture.

 ## Contributing